Frequently asked questions

 What is the legal process involved?

-An Egg Donation Contract is required for all egg donation matches, you will have an attorney represent you, at no charge.
+An Egg Donation Contract is required for all egg donation matches, you will have an independent attorney represent you, at no charge.
 In most cases the Recipients' attorney will draft the Egg Donation Contract, based on important terms provided by Fertility Alternatives and based on some of your specific needs.
 These terms include your compensation, when it is paid, and other industry standard expenses that are to be reimbursed to you.

 This draft of the egg donation contract will be forwarded to you and your attorney for review.
 After your attorney consults with you, he/she may request changes to the contract on your behalf.